beam-phattra/movie_recommendation/README.md

 parameter

 - `user_id=20`
-- `returnMetadata=True`
+- `returnMetadata=true`

-Open your browser and go to <http://0.0.0.0:9070/recommendations?user_id=20&returnMetadata=True>
+Open browser and go to <http://0.0.0.0:9070/recommendations?user_id=20&returnMetadata=true>

-The API will return 2 movies id for user with title and genres.
+The API will return 2 movie ids for user with title and genres.

 ```json
 {